zjffdu/incubator-zeppelin/docs/interpreter/flink.md

 * `flink.yarn.tm.slot` Slot number per TaskManager
 * `flink.yarn.queue` Queue name of yarn app

-Again you have to set `query.proxy.ports` and `query.server.ports` to be a port range because it is possible to launch multiple TaskManager in one machine.
+You have to set `query.proxy.ports` and `query.server.ports` to be a port range because it is possible to launch multiple TaskManager in one machine.

 ### Run Flink in standalone mode